Burns sent off as Belgium beat Northern Ireland

 However, the Red Flames grew into the half and Wullaert's effort bounced off the outside of the post after Sarah McFadden's swing and miss failed to connect with the ball, however the Belgian captain made no mistake with her next opportunity.

-Tine De Caigny cut open the Northern Ireland defence with a clinical pass between Julie Nelson and Abbie Magee, which allowed Davina Philtjens to find the unmarked Wullaert and the forward made no mistake for her 66th international goal.
+Tine de Caigny cut open the Northern Ireland defence with a clinical pass between Julie Nelson and Abbie Magee, which allowed Davina Philtjens to find the unmarked Wullaert and the forward made no mistake for her 66th international goal.

-Northern Ireland pushed for an immediate response with two corners that were dealt with by Everard, however they had a let off at the other end when Nelson's half clearance fell to Hannah Eurlings but the forward could only fire over from the edge of the area.
+Northern Ireland pushed for an immediate response with two corners that were dealt with by Evrard, however they had a let-off at the other end when Nelson's half clearance fell to Hannah Eurlings but the forward could only fire over from the edge of the area.

 McGuinness had another snap shot from the edge of the area, but Northern Ireland got the goal they deserved when Wade stepped up with a superb effort on the stroke of half-time.

-Winger McGuinness flicked the ball across the edge of the area and Wade reacted quickest and launched a first-time effort into the top corner beyond the diving Evrard and send Northern Ireland in level at the break.
+Winger McGuinness flicked the ball across the edge of the area and Wade reacted quickest and launched a first-time effort into the top corner beyond the diving Evrard, sending Northern Ireland in level at the break.

 Line-ups